Pluralistic walkthrough: Tasks

 Throughout this process, usability problems are identified and classified for future action.
 The presence of the various types of participants in the group allows for a potential synergy to develop that often leads to creative and collaborative solutions.
 This allows for a focus on user-centered perspective while also considering the engineering constraints of practical system design.

-Characteristics of Pluralistic Walkthrough
+Characteristics

 Other types of usability assessment methods include: Cognitive Walkthroughs, Interviews, Focus Groups, Remote Testing and Think Aloud Protocol.
-Pluralistic Walkthroughs share some of the same characteristics with these other methods, especially cognitive walkthroughs, but there are some defining characteristics (Nielsen, 1994):
+Pluralistic walkthroughs share some of the same characteristics with these other methods, especially cognitive walkthroughs, but there are some defining characteristics (Nielsen, 1994):